epfl-dlab/transformers-CFG/README.md

 transformers-cfg-cli generate \
     -m "facebook/opt-125m" \
     -g "examples/grammars/animal.ebnf" \
     -p 'The text says, "The animal is a dog."
-The answer is obvious.' \
+The answer is obvious. ' \
     --max_new_tokens 50 \
 # The animal is a cat.
 ```